nasa/cFE/README.md

 This is a collection of services and associated framework to be located in the `cfe` subdirectory of a cFS Mission Tree.
 The Core Flight System is bundled at <https://github.com/nasa/cFS>, which includes build and execution instructions.

+The detailed cFE user's guide can be found at <https://github.com/nasa/cFS/blob/gh-pages/cFE_Users_Guide.pdf>.

 ## Version History

 ### Development Build: 6.7.19